 You may recognize the tile in this layout… it’s Walkway from our 2018 Spring Summer collection.
-As you can see from some of our new collections, the unique patterns, shapes and decor allows for endless design possibilities.
-This is a good and bad thing… good for your design and the unique character you can add to the space; bad in that it is time consuming diving into each collection and figuring out what pattern you can create.
+As you can see from some of our new collections, the unique patterns, shapes, and decor allow for endless design possibilities.
+This is a good and bad thing… good for your design and the unique character you can add to the space; bad in that it is time-consuming diving into each collection and figuring out what pattern you can create.
 That’s where Creative Materials’ Design Services can help.

 Design 1: Walkway Black Matte 30″x30″ field, Ivory Matte 30″x30″ and Black/ Ivory Angle Decor 30″x30″ fracturing the transition from Black to Ivory